 But this lack of a gatekeeper has its downside.
-There is no quality control unless you make yourself do it.
-Like the above question about editing, this question forces you to look at how your work compares to articles that are printed in professional magazines and journals.
+There is no quality control unless you do it yourself.
+Like the above question about editing, this question forces you to look at how your work compares to the articles that are printed in professional magazines and journals.

-To see if your work stacks up, spend some time in a bookstore and looking at all of the magazines you admire.
+To see if your work stacks up, spend some time in a bookstore, looking at all of the magazines you admire.
 It could be the New Yorker or Wired.
-Don’t just read articles, but try to analyze them.
+Don’t just read the articles, but try to analyze them.

 How do they open the story?
 How do they close it?
 What makes this story so interesting?
 Was it because it was a tragedy with a happy ending?

 You can find a good example of this process in the article 7 Proven Headline Formulas That Work.
-The article picked apart the headlines on the cover of a Prevention magazine.
+The article picked apart the headlines from the cover of Prevention magazine.

-If you want your writing to improve you need to look at examples of exceptional writing and model your writing after it.
+If you want your writing to improve, you need to look at examples of exceptional writing and model your writing after it.
 Your readers will not only appreciate it, but your pages will become more reputable in the process.
-And remember, it’s a process that takes time.
+And remember, it’s a process, and it takes time.

 Question #11: Is your article short, weak and useless?

-Which article would you think Panda would reward and which do you think Panda will penalize on the topic of ACL injury… the top one or the bottom one?
+Which article would you think Panda would reward and which one it would penalize on the topic of ACL injury: the top one or the bottom one?

 The one on the top is clearly detailed and useful.
 The one on the bottom is short, weak and useless.
-It is likely not a reputable page, but the one on the top likely is.
+It is likely not a reputable page, unlike the one on the top.
 In fact, the one on the top appeared in the top three results of Google.
 The one on the bottom appeared at the bottom of the second page of the search results.